Highland Oaxaca Chontal

 Highland Oaxaca Chontal, or Chontal de la Sierra de Oaxaca, is one of the Chontal languages of Oaxaca, Mexico.
 It is sometimes called Tequistlatec, but is not the same as Tequistlatec proper, which is extinct.

 Background

 Highland Oaxaca Chontal (or Chontal de la Sierra de Oaxaca) is one of three Tequistlatecan languages family groups.
 The other two are Huamelultec (Lowland Oaxaca Chontal) and Tequistlatec (extinct).
 They are spoken or once spoken by the Chontal people of Oaxaca State, Mexico.
 Tequistlatecan language is also referred to as the Chontal of Oaxaca.
 The distinct breakdown in the dialect of the Chontal of Oaxaca is as follows: Highland Chontal (the mountainous terrain) and Lowland Chontal (of Pacific coast).
-The best way to hear and remember Highland Chontal is through the beautiful myths that the native speakers share, a method used by the locals to converse the language.

 It was spoken by 4,400 people in 2010.

 Phonology

 Consonants

 Highland Chontal has a medium-sized inventory of 23 native consonants, along with four borrowed consonants from Spanish /β ð ɾ r/.
 It distinguishes ejective consonants, including the cross-linguistically unusual ejective labiodental fricative /f'/.

 Turner (1966) transcribes the ejective lateral affricate [tɬʼ] as an ejective fricative /ɬʼ/.
 It is not clear whether the ejective labiodental fricative /fʼ/ might likewise be a phonetic affricate [p̪fʼ] or similar.

 The placeless voiceless nasal /ɴ̥/ assimilates to the place of articulation of the consonant following it, e.g. /ɴ̥t/ > [n̥t].
 Thus it has four allophones [m̥ n̥ ɲ̊ ŋ̊].
 Its place of articulation before glottal consonants, vowels or pause is unclear, if it occurs in these environments at all.